wetransform/hc-documentation/docs/references/haleconnect-api/2023-11-15-haleconnect-api.md

 <img src={require('@site/static/images/help/en/swaggerUI.png').default} alt="" title="Swagger UI" className="img-responsive img-inline-help"/>

 A valid authentication token is required to execute tasks via API, and to access additional hale»connect API URLs.
 Click the &laquo;Try it out!&raquo; button and copy the generated token in the response body.
 At the top of the page, paste the token in the field that contains the text **api_key**.
 The field is located next to the hale»connect API URL.
 Once you have logged in and provided a valid authentication token, you can use the hale»connect API to perform tasks.

+The HTTP operation(s) available for each endpoint are listed.
+The operations [GET](https://datatracker.ietf.org/doc/html/rfc9110#name-get), [POST](https://datatracker.ietf.org/doc/html/rfc9110#name-post), [PUT](https://datatracker.ietf.org/doc/html/rfc9110#name-put) and [DELETE](https://datatracker.ietf.org/doc/html/rfc9110#name-delete) are supported.

+The GET operation requests the retrieval of data.

+The POST operation requests that a server accept data contained in the request.

+The PUT operation requests a resource to create or update its state.

+The DELETE operation requests deletion of a state or resource.

+When working in Swagger, we recommend examining the endpoint, the HTTP operation and the written description of the endpoint available for each entry.

 ### User service
 user_service: https://haleconnect.com/accounts/swagger.yaml